-In a separate article, we provide new WordPress users with a comprehensive overview of WordPress Themes.
+In a separate article, we have written a comprehensive overview of WordPress Themes.

-In this blog post, you will learn where to browse hundreds of free and paid themes for your site.
-You will also learn about the different types of WordPress theme resources and get tips on how to make sure that you get the right themes for your needs and how to avoid dealing with problems like lack of customer support and poorly-coded themes.
+In this blog post, we will show you where to look for free and paid themes for your WordPress website.
+You will also learn about the different types of WP theme resources and get tips on how to make sure that you get the right themes for your needs and avoid dealing with problems like lack of support and poorly-coded themes.

-As we’ve explained in another article, a theme is a unique type of web design template used on WordPress-powered sites and designed specifically on the WordPress CMS platform.
+As we’ve explained in another post, a theme is a special kind of web template used on WordPress-powered websites and designed to work specifically in the WP CMS platform.

-Many talented website designers and website design houses create themes for WordPress.
-Consequently, WordPress users can access thousands of uniquely-designed themes covering an extensive range of uses.
+Many skilled website designers and web development firms create themes for WordPress.
+Consequently, members of the WordPress community can access thousands of exciting themes designed to cover many website uses.

-If you were to launch Google and search for a key phrase like this:
+If you were to go to Google and search for a key phrase like the following:

-- best paid WordPress themes for artists (or whatever your business, search topic or website is about)
+- best responsive WordPress themes for business (type in whatever your business, search topic or website is about)

-Chances are that you are going to get an overwhelming amount of information to sort through in the search listings.
+Chances are that you are going to get an overwhelming amount of junk to sort through in the search listings.

-So, to help you save time and make things easier, we’ll just cut through the clutter and make the process of finding great WordPress themes really simple.
+So, to help you save time and make things easier, we’ll just cut through the clutter and make the process of finding great WP themes simple.

 WordPress.com vs WordPress.org Themes